Hoodwinked Too! Hood vs. Evil: Development

 In March 2007 it was announced that Mike Disa, who had long worked in the animation industry, would make his directorial debut on the film.
 While Disa had not seen the original film before being approached to direct the sequel, Cory Edwards expressed enthusiasm over his involvement, saying that he "has a real passion for the film and a devotion to maintaining the Hoodwinked world.
 He wants to do the sequel justice and he really gets what we're trying to do".
 Disa explained in a 2011 column for The Huffington Post that he was impressed by how the gender roles in the film contrasted to those typically portrayed by Disney.

+Disa recruited art director Ryan Carlson and animator Jeff Siergey to respectively serve as production designer and head of story.
+Disa credited Carlson with expanding the environment of Hoodwinked! from a lone village to a "vast and intricate and unique world" for the sequel.
+Due to the film's limited budget compared to their other studio projects, Disa, Carlson and Siergey closely collaborated with each other in planning out "99.9 percent of all the designs and characters" before the film was storyboarded.